Mjz86/c_colon/mcc.md

 this function pointer is the contract checked F pointer , it points to the contract handler,

-the contact handler checkes the pre or post conditions of a function, based on an implicit  in val argument  that contains:
+the contact handler checkes the pre or post conditions of a function, based on an implicit  in-val argument  that contains:

 0. check the pre vs check the post bit.